 - High bounce rate

-Hick’s Law states that the more option you give your customers, the more time he will take.
-That’s true for the homepage, especially when you’re competing in the period of “Mobilegeddon”.
+Hick’s Law states that the more options you give your customers, the more time they will take to make a choice.
+That’s also true for a website homepage design, especially when you’re competing in “Mobilegeddon”.

-User finds it hard to process 10 to 20 different messages as well as graphics to get to the next level.
-Will he come back to the same page again?
-He’ll probably skip it and visit other pages.
-Or perhaps, he won’t come back at all.
+Users often find it hard to process 10 to 20 different messages as well as graphics to get to the next step in the customer journey.
+So, if your homepage is clustered with information, will they come back to the same page again?
+Probably not.
+They will most likely skip the site entirely.

-On the other hand, if you give less options, the human brain can easily process information.
-It results in higher page views and lower bounce rate.
+On the other hand, if you give them less options, they can easily process information.
+This results in an increase in page views and a lower bounce rate.

 2. Use of Carousel or Slider

-- Fast sliders frustrate users, because they cannot read the whole information completely.
+- Fast sliders frustrate users, because they cannot read all the information completely.

 - Fast sliders also make it difficult for the users to click on the information they want.